-&lt;sup>6 Section 356 of the Act provides that a protected witness must not be cross-examined by an accused in person.
-Section 357 sets out the process where an accused is not legally represented and the witness is a protected witness (as defined or as declared by the Court - see section 354).
+8 Criminal Procedure Act 2009 s 356 provides that a protected witness must not be cross-examined by an accused in person.
+Criminal Procedure Act 2009 s 357 sets out the process where an accused is not legally represented and the witness is a protected witness (as defined or as declared by the Court - see Criminal Procedure Act 2009 s 354).